mkrueger/game_cheetah/README.md

 # ![Logo](/build/linux/128x128.png) Game Cheetah

-Game cheetah is an utility to modifiy the state of a game process.
+**Game Cheetah** is a high-performance memory scanner and game trainer for Linux, Windows, and macOS.
+It allows users to search, modify, and freeze values in running processes, particularly games, to create cheats, trainers, or analyze program behavior.

-Make yourself more memory, better stats or more lifes.

-Single player games store the game state in memory where multi player games don't.
+Make yourself more memory, better stats or more lives.
+Single player games store the game state in memory where multiplayer games don't.
 So, this utility is not useful for multiplayer games.

-Features:
- * Easy to use UI
- * Supports multiple searches
- * Guesses the data type of the searched value
- * Game Cheetah runs natively on Linux, Mac and Windows computers.
+## Key Features

+- **Multi-Platform Support**: Works on Linux, Windows, and macOS with platform-specific optimizations
+- **Advanced Memory Search**:
+  - Multiple data types (integers, floats, doubles, strings, arrays)
+  - SIMD-optimized search algorithms for blazing-fast performance
+  - Parallel search using all CPU cores
+  - Smart memory region filtering to skip system libraries
+- **Real-time Value Manipulation**:
+  - Modify values directly in memory
+  - Freeze values to prevent games from changing them
+  - Multiple search tabs for different values
+  - Undo/redo functionality
+- **Intuitive GUI**: Built with Iced framework for a responsive, modern interface
+- **Memory Editor**: Hex editor view for direct memory inspection and editing
+- **Internationalization**: Multi-language support via Fluent localization

+## Technical Highlights

+- Written in Rust for memory safety and performance
+- Lock-free data structures for efficient multi-threaded operations
+- SIMD instructions (SSE2/AVX2) for accelerated searches
+- Zero-copy memory access where possible
+- Optimized for both speed and low memory usage

+## Use Cases

+- Creating game trainers and cheats
+- Debugging and reverse engineering
+- Educational purposes to understand memory management
+- Game modding and analysis
+- Performance analysis of applications

+**Similar to**: Cheat Engine, ArtMoney, or GameGuardian, but with a focus on performance, safety, and cross-platform compatibility.

 Keep in mind that altering a game memory contents may lead to game and/or computer crashes.
 Use at your own risk.